 From Old Bank, you can hike through the jungle to Wizard if you are feeling adventurous.
 The walk is beautiful although it can be extremely muddy in the wet months.
 There have been reports of theft along this walk so do not take anything valuable with you such as iPods or cameras.
 After a 30 minute walk, you will be rewarded with a beautiful beach with a jungle backdrop.
 There are no amenities on this beach and hardly any people.
 Just a perfect beach for the adventurous.

 Red Frog Beach:

 Red Frog is probably the most popular beach in Bocas for good reason.
 The beach is gorgeous.
 You can hike to it from Wizard beach although the path can be very difficult to find.
 Most people take a water taxi.
 The water taxis drop you off on the other side of the island (the non beach side) so you must walk 10 minutes through to get to the beach side.
 Although all beaches in Panama are public, Red Frog charges a $3-5 fee because it is privately maintained.
 Red Frog is a wide expanse of white sand and always has people on it but because of its size, it never feels really crowded.
-Punta Lava Beach Bar (skip the food) & Palmar Tent Lodge both have bars and serve lunch.
+The Pointe (all the way at the end of the beach) & Palmar Tent Lodge both have bars and serve lunch.
+The Pointe has good food butmaybe skip Palmar.
 There is also Nachyo Momma’s next to Palmar Tent Lodge.
-Thy have the best fish tacos.
-Eat there.
+Thy have yummy fish tacos.

 This beach is a postcard.
 It’s perfect.
 It’s hard to get to and therefore uncrowded.
 It can be accessed by boat only certain times of the year since when the waves get big, boats can’t get in.